-Awards are based on the highest test score or GPA received by March 1.
+Awards are based on the highest test score or GPA received by March 1 of the senior year of high school.
 Scholarships are renewable for four years with satisfactory academic progress.
 Institutional scholarships will not exceed the total cost of tuition.